joyrider3774/PinballX_Launcher_app/other_games/Zaccaria Pinball/README.md

 ## ADVANCED INI SETTINGS
-If you make a copy of the executable and rename it and then start it again a seperate ini file will be created (same name as binary) using  same default settings above, you can then use the following section to change the behaviour of this app to be used with other games than the default Pinball FX3 settings or even outside pinballx.
+If you make a copy of the executable and rename it and then start it again a seperate ini file will be created (same name as binary) using  same default settings above, you can then use the following section to change the behaviour of this app to be used with other games than the default Zaccaria pinball settings or even outside pinballx.
 For example if you have other apps that can use parameter sets you like to select.
 You can configure up to 12 buttons each with it's own parameters.
 Each Button section consits of 3 values to be specifed..

 ### TEXT